Alvin Haymond: Baltimore Colts

 Haymond was drafted by the Baltimore Colts in the 18th round of the 1964 NFL draft (246th overall).
 Haymond's principal role with the Colts was as a kickoff and punt returner, though he also played defensive back, and on special teams (suicide squad) in a role other than as return man.
 He played four years for the Colts (1964-67), during which time the team had a record of 42–11–3.

 In his rookie year, Haymond returned only one kick and one punt, but in 1965, he had 41 punt returns for 403 yards (both league highs), with a 9.8 yard average return (3rd highest in the league).
 He also returned 20 kickoffs for 614 yards, averaging 30.7 yards per kick return, second in the NFL behind all-time great kick returner Gale Sayers.
 In 1966, he led the league again in punt returns (40) and punt return yardage (347), including a career best 64-yard return, and his 8.7 average yards per return was third in the league.

 He also played as a defensive back for the Colts from 1965-67, and had a total of nine interceptions, two of which he returned for touchdowns.
 In a 1965 game against the Washington Redskins (now Washington Commanders), Haymond intercepted a pass thrown by future hall of fame quarterback Sonny Jurgensen and ran it back for the first one of those touchdowns.
 Upon scoring, he threw his spread arms in the air to celebrate, the first time this occurred in the NFL.
 At that time, what would become a routine celebration was considered bad sportsmanship, and his own coach Don Shula reprimanded Haymond.
 His career high four interceptions came in 1966, playing free safety for the Colts.

-He was defensive player of the week in week three of the 1966 season.
+He was the Associated Press's Defensive Player of the Week for his performance in a late September 1966 game against the San Francisco 49ers.
+A year earlier, 49ers receiver Dave Parks had over 200 receiving yards against Haymond.
+Shula put him in at safety in the 1966 49ers game because starter Jim Welch was injured, and Haymond felt considerable pressure because of his poor performance one year earlier.
+Haymond's interception late in the first half was the key defensive play in the game, leading to a touchdown and a 36–14 Colts' win.
+He also had several vicious tackles, knocked down passes and executed two perfect safety blitzes in the game; while also returning four punts for 97 yards.

 He played one more year for the Colts, but only in eight games, and was traded to the Philadelphia Eagles for Timmy Brown before the 1968 season.